The Basics: Overview

-Depression can be mild or severe.
-Mild depression can become more serious if it’s not treated.
+Depression can be mild, moderate, or severe.
+Even mild depression can become more serious if it’s not treated.

 If you're diagnosed with depression, you aren’t alone.
 Depression is a common illness that affects millions of adults in the United States every year.

-The good news is that depression can be treated.
+The good news is that you can get treatment for depression.
 Getting help is the best thing you can do for yourself and your loved ones.
 You can feel better.

 The Basics: Signs of Depression